axiom-crypto/axiom-docs/docs/docs/axiom-developer-flow/foundry-tests.md

 ## Test Sending a Query and Receiving a Callback

-To test the integration between your Axiom client circuit and callback function implemented in your client contract, we've created the `Query`  struct to faciliate sending and fulfilling queries, as shown in the diagram below.
+To test the integration between your Axiom client circuit and callback function implemented in your client contract, we've created the `Query`  struct to facilitate sending and fulfilling queries, as shown in the diagram below.
 First use the `query` function to generate a `Query` struct `q`.
 This will generate a ZK proof for the client circuit run on the given inputs and format it correctly into query arguments to be sent on-chain to Axiom V2.
 You can then call the cheatcode `q.send()` to send the query to the `AxiomV2Query` contract.
 Finally, call the `q.prankFulfill()` cheatcode, which prank calls the `axiomV2Callback` function on the target contract from the `AxiomV2Query` contract.

 ![Axiom test flow in Foundry](@site/static/img/axiom_test_prank.svg)